AppFair/appfair.github.io/index.md

 The `Package.swift` for your `/App-Name/App.git` fork is expected to conform to the structural conventions of App Fair apps.
 As such, the outline of the `Package.swift` file cannot be changed, but some of the elements, such as the package dependencies, can be edited.
 These requirements are enforced with a number of `precondition` statements at the end of the `Package.swift` file.
-These should not be removed or altered, but the `I-R` phases will add them back in to ensure that any PR contains a valid package structure.
+These should not be removed or altered, but the `I-R` stages will add them back in to ensure that any PR contains a valid package structure.

 Note that these restrictions only apply to the `Package.swift` in the `/App-Name/App.git` fork itself, and not to the `Package.swift` for any dependent packages.
 The App Fair does not analyze any of your transitive dependences other than to enforce that they do not include binary targets, so any valid SPM `Package.swift` can be used as a dependency, provided it is available for both `macOS` and `iOS`.